Description

 Risk and Exploitability

 The vulnerability is a classic remote code execution flaw (CWE‑94).
-The EPSS score is not available, and the CVE is not listed in CISA KEV.
+The EPSS score is < 1%, the CVSS score is 9.8, and the CVE is not listed in CISA KEV.
 Because the code is run inside the server process with full privileges, the exploitation would grant an attacker complete control over the server, threatening confidentiality, integrity, and availability.
 The most likely attack vector is via legitimate user functions submitted through the standard interface; any user who can create or update a function has the potential to trigger the flaw.

 Remediation